 Glass Squid Facts

-Glass Squid Physical Characteristics
+Glass Squid Physical Description

-The body generally appears quite puffy in shape.
+Furthermore, the body generally appears quite puffy in shape.
 Also, of the eight arms, six stay comparatively short, while one pair grows longer.
 Additionally, many species of Glass Squid evolved to be bioluminescent, with the light-generating organs located beneath the eyes.

-Glass Squid Distribution, Habitat, and Diet
+Glass Squid Distribution, Habitat, and Ecology